vogler75/automation-gateway/README.md

 ## 1.21.2 Fixes and SparkplugB for Kafka & MQTT Logger
 Kafka and MQTT Logger can now publish SparkplugB message format.

-## 1.21.1 Fixes and SparkplugB for MQTT Client
+## 1.21.1 Fixes and SparkplugB for MQTT Driver
-There is now a Format option for the MQTT client.
+There is now a Format option for the MQTT driver.
 It can now read SparkplugB messages from topics.
 You can use now a logger to log values from a MQTT broker which are in SparkplugB message format.
-You can also write values from GraphQL or publish a value from the MQTT server to the MQTT client.
-If the format of the MQTT client is set to SparkplugB, it will publish a SparkplubB message.
+You can also write values from GraphQL or publish a value from the MQTT server to the MQTT driver.
+If the format of the MQTT driver is set to SparkplugB, it will publish a SparkplubB message.
 ```
-MqttClient:
+Driver:
+  Mqtt:
     - Id: "mqttclient1"
       Host: linux0.rocworks.local
       Port: 1883
       Format: SparkplugB # RAW | JSON
 ```
 MQTT Publish Example:
 * mqtt/mqttclient1/node:value/Enterprise/Test => Hallo World